-Master's of Science in Nursing – Entry Level Master’s Program
+Master of Science in Nursing – Entry Level Master’s Program

 The Entry Level Master of Science in Nursing Track (ELM) is designed for non-nurses holding a baccalaureate or master's degree in another field who are interested in completing course requirements leading to a graduate degree in nursing.
 Students should be able to complete the pre-licensure segment of the program by the end of their fifth semester, after which they are eligible to sit for the National Council Licensing Examination for Registered Nurses (NCLEX-RN) and apply for their Public Health Certificate.

-Students must receive a "pass" on the Computer Adaptive Test (CAT) exam and a score of 900 on the Health Education Systems Incorporated (HESI) exit exam in order to sit for the NCLEX-RN exam after their fifth semester.
-Graduates who complete the pre-licensure segment of the ELM program are then eligible to sit for the NCLEX-RN exam and apply for the Public Health Nurse (PHN) Certificate issued by the California Board of Registered Nursing (BRN).
-More information on how to apply for the NCLEX and PHN can be found here.
+Graduates who complete the pre-licensure segment of the ELM program are then eligible to sit for the NCLEX-RN exam.
+Students can apply for the Public Health Nurse (PHN) Certificate issued by the California Board of Registered Nursing (BRN) upon graduation.

 The Board of Registered Nursing requires that any pre-licensure program offer a 30-unit option for licensed vocational nurses.
 This option is for LVN’s that do hold a baccalaureate degree and are interested in taking courses to prepare for the NCLEX-RN exam.
 Anyone interested in this option should contact the school of nursing for more detail.

 Dean and Director, ELM Program and Professor